 Investments in debt securities and equity securities that have readily determinable fair values not classified as trading securities or as held-to-maturity securities are classified as available-for-sale securities, and are included in long-term investments.
 Available-for-sale securities are reported at fair value, with unrealized gains or losses recorded in other comprehensive income or losses in the consolidated balance sheets.
 Realized gains or losses are included in the consolidated statements of comprehensive income during the period in which the gain or loss is realized.
-An impairment loss on the available-for-sale securities is recognized in the consolidated statements of comprehensive income during the period in the consolidated statements of comprehensive is recognized in the consolidated statements of comprehensive income during the period in the consolidated statements of comprehensive income when the decline in value is determined to be other-than-temporary.
+An impairment loss on the available-for-sale securities is recognized in the consolidated statements of comprehensive income when the decline in value is determined to be other-than-temporary.